 A second one is “Haiti Pam nan Diferan ” Ft J Perry.
 What was the inspiration behind it?
 Why choose these specifics artists to collaborate with on these songs?

 I wanted people to know that my Haiti is different than what they know of.
 I wanted to send a message through the song which is Haiti is more than what you’ve been shown on television , the country has so many beautiful landscapes that you can visit.
 Our culture is beautiful and rich.
-J Perry is one of the few artists that is always interested in making positive song about Haiti.
+J Perry is one of the few artists that is always interested in making a positive song about Haiti.
 I reached out to him to talk about the idea, from there the rest is history.

 If you could do one thing right now what would it be?

-My hopes for Haiti are the same as this young generation who wants to see a change in the country in every shape of form.
-We want a better life for every single Haitian not just one social class.
+My hopes for Haiti are the same as this young generation who wants to see a change in the country in every shape or form.
+We want a better life for every single Haitian, not just one social class.
 I hope through my music I can inspire and also through what I study I make a difference while bringing something fresh to the table.
 Knowledge is power so through it I can bring a little bit of my participation.